Complexity Beyond Incentives: The Critical Role of Reporting Language: Experiment Design and Behavioral Hypotheses

 Fourth, SD-CHOICE simplifies both incentives—making the mechanism obviously strategy-proof—and the reporting interface by narrowing the active choice set \citep{Li2017,Pycia2023,chernev2015choice}.
-Thus, we expect improvements not only over the treatments with direct serial dictatorship (consistent with the effect of obvious strategy-proofness) but also over ACCURACY, which would be driven by a simpler reporting language.
+We therefore expect improvements over direct serial dictatorship.
+The comparison with ACCURACY is ambiguous ex ante: ACCURACY removes allocation incentives but still requires constructing a full ranking, whereas SD-CHOICE preserves allocation consequences but replaces full-list reporting with a sequence of one-item choices.
+If the burden of full-list construction is large, SD-CHOICE may match or exceed ACCURACY, especially in more complex domains.
+Section~\ref{sec:sd-choice-decomp} decomposes the SD-CHOICE advantage into a menu-size component and a residual.